 Join Ray Villalobos for an in-depth discussion in this video Working with the exercises, part of AngularJS 1: Building a Data-Driven App.

-Although it's easy to learn, AngularJS can be hard to master.
-With these project-based lessons, you'll learn how the framework works in the real world, and see how data-driven programming can help your apps react to real-time data streams.
+Learn how to create forms, edit database records, create methods, randomize record selections, and style and secure your app.
+With these project-based lessons, you'll learn how to see how data-driven programming with AngularJS can help your apps react to real-time data streams.

 - Adding, showing, and deleting database records